Berlin to Munich by Train

 Book Early

-Tickets are available Up to 180 days (approximately 6 months) in advance.
-Advance bookings typically offer the lowest fares.
+Tickets are available up to 6 months in advance.
+Advance bookings offer the best prices.

 Children & Youth